stefanlindblad/interactive-ml/README.md

 This Plugin links to the Tensorflow Library.
 You can either build it yourself: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/cmake

-Or use the tensorflow.dll that ships with the plugin.
-The included library is build to support GPU CUDA acceleration and AVX SIMD intruction extensions but without python bindings.
+Or use the tensorflow.dll and libprotobuf.dll that are shipped with the plugin
+and are built for a x86-64 system architecture.
+These DLLs need to be
+reachable for your Autodesk Interactive Plugin DLL.

 You need to set the following environment variables:
 * TF_SRC_DIR => The location of the tensorflow source code
 * TF_BUILD_DIR => The location of the tensorflow library

-## WIP
-This repository is currently work in progress.
-It is targeting to connect the interactive platform with Tensorflow to be able to use rendered frames to learn models and to apply pretrained TF models to the rendering.

-## Current Work:
+## Warranty
-* General plugin architecture setup
-* Making protobuf files available as resources in the engine
+The whole code is provided "as is" and comes without any warranty or liability when being used.